25+ Of the Best Books on the American Revolution

 Topic: The Revolution from the perspective of ordinary people.

-Summary: Raphael shifts the focus away from famous generals and statesmen to explore the experiences of farmers, slaves, women, and Native Americans.
-Drawing from diaries, letters, and contemporary accounts, he reveals a more diverse and complicated war.
-The book challenges heroic myths while showing how independence was lived and fought for at the ground level.
+Raphael turns from generals and statesmen to farmers, slaves, women, and Native Americans, using diaries, letters, and other accounts to show a more diverse and complicated war.
+The book dispels heroic myths but demonstrates how independence was won in the day-to-day lives of these people and in the minutiae of the conflict.

 12. The Men Who Lost America – Andrew Jackson O’Shaughnessy